 Individual 1099-K Recipients

-For individuals receiving form 1099-K, you need to report those payments on income taxes.
-But you are able to write off expenses to lower the amount you pay taxes on.
-For example, if you had marketing expenses, production expenses, or payments to subcontractors or any other expenses for your project, you can likely write those off.
-The Schedule C is the form used to count your individual income and expenses from your project.
-The IRS provides a helpful list of deductions in the instructions to the Schedule C.
+Individuals receiving form 1099-K need to report those payments on income taxes.
+But they may be able to deduct expenses to lower the amount they need to pay taxes on.
+For example, if a contractor had marketing expenses, production expenses, or payments to subcontractors or any other expenses for a project, they may be able to deduct those expenses for tax purposes.
+The Schedule C is the form used to count individual income and expenses from a project.
+The IRS provides a list of deductions in the instructions to the Schedule C.

 It’s highly recommended that you speak with a tax professional to understand your particular tax obligation as it can vary based on your project type and whether you are an incorporated business or individual.